Eric Rosen (chess player): Individual

 Rosen placed 9th in the 2011 World U-18 Championship in Caldas Novas, Brazil, with 6 out of 9 points, in doing so earning his first International Master norm.

 From 2012 to early 2015, Rosen's FIDE rating stagnated at around 2300, dipping to 2259 in 2013.
 However, in June 2013, Rosen achieved his second IM norm, with a tied first place finish at the 29th North American Masters in his hometown of Skokie, Illinois.

 At the 9th Philadelphia Open in May 2015, Rosen gained 50 rating points and his third International Master norm after tying for first in the U2400 division.
 A month later, Rosen gained 51.4 rating points and a fourth IM norm after a 2nd place finish at the 24th Chicago Open, with 6.5 out of 9 points.
 These two tournament performances took him to his peak FIDE rating of 2423.
 With his final IM norm won, and a rating over 2400, Rosen was awarded the title of International Master in September 2015 at the 86th FIDE Conference in Abu Dhabi, UAE.

-In 2018 he unwittingly defeated reigning world champion Magnus Carlsen in a bullet game.
+In 2018 he unknowingly defeated reigning world champion Magnus Carlsen in a bullet game, while Carlsen was playing on a new account.

 In 2022 he won Chess.com's online I'M Not a GM Speed Chess Championship, whose 16 entrants were prominent chess players who did not have the grandmaster title.

+On December 7, 2025, Rosen announced his marriage to Irene Kharisma Sukandar, an International Master and Woman Grandmaster.